massung/lwgl/README.md

 	;; called when the pane needs to be redrawn (defgeneric display-opengl-pane (pane x y w h) (:method-combination progn :most-specific-last)))

-# The `:opengl-glut-pane` Package

-Subclassing `opengl-pane` is `glut-pane`.
-The `glut-pane` is an attempt at exposing much of the [`GLUT`](http://www.opengl.org/resources/libraries/glut/) system as possible within a simple CAPI pane.

-In addition to all the other `opengl-pane` callbacks, it also implements the following callbacks:

-**:keyboard-callback** *gesture-spec pressed-p x y*

-> Called whenever a key is pressed or released.

-**:mouse-callback**

-> Called whenever a mouse button is pressed.

-**:motion-callback** *x y*

-> Called whenever the mouse moves within the `glut-pane`.

-**:timer-callback** *pane delta-time*

-This is a callback function that is periodically called.
-How often it is called is determined by `:timer-delay`.
-If `:timer-delay` is `nil` then the timer is unscheduled.
-The `delta-time` parameter is in seconds.

-All the callbacks and the `:timer-delay` are all `setf`able methods:

-	glut-pane-keyboard-callback
-	glut-pane-mouse-callback
-	glut-pane-motion-callback
-	glut-pane-timer-callback
-	glut-pane-timer-delay

 # The `:opengl-texture` Package